WICN

-WICN (90.5 FM) is a National Public Radio member station in Worcester, Massachusetts.
+WICN (90.5 FM) is a NPR member radio station in Worcester, Massachusetts.
 It broadcasts commercial-free, 24 hours a day to an audience of over 40,000.
 The programming is mostly jazz, with daily evening shows dedicated to soul, bluegrass, Americana, folk and blues, world music, and Sunday night public affairs programming.
 WICN's mission statement is as follows: